 For those who have poor flexibility, tight hamstrings and want a simple program that will help them to get looser in a gentle, non-painful manner.
-You'll be … [Read More]
+In this … [Read More]

 This training routine is focused largely on increasing strength and muscle mass (aka muscular hypertrophy).
 If I had to sum up the routine in one fell swoop I … [Read More]

 This is for anybody who wants to get strong and have fun with a gymnastics-inspired routine.
 It is highly bodyweight-exercise oriented (no external weights) and … [Read More]